Kirk Douglas, Hollywood Tough Guy And 'Spartacus' Superstar, Dies At 103

 Just a year after that 1994 interview, a stroke left him almost entirely unable to speak.
 He had thoughts of suicide.
 He wrote: "What does an actor do who can't talk? ...
 Wait for silent pictures to come back?"

-Douglas' book My Stroke Of Luck describes how he recovered by reaching out to others, and by rediscovering the Judaism he'd been neglecting for 60 years.
+Douglas' book My Stroke of Luck describes how he recovered by reaching out to others and by rediscovering the Judaism he'd been neglecting for 60 years.

 More With Kirk Douglas

-Douglas and his wife Anne would spend the next decade and millions of dollars fixing up playgrounds in California — more than 400 altogether.
-Every time he re-opened one, he slid down its slide, joking after one such slide at age 92: "Every dedication I risk my life."
+Douglas and his wife Anne Buydens would spend the next decade and millions of dollars fixing up playgrounds in California — more than 400 altogether.
+Every time he reopened one, he slid down its slide, joking after one such slide at age 92: "Every dedication I risk my life."

 In between the odd acting jobs that came his way, Douglas found time to write memoirs, novels and children's books.
 He also became one of the world's oldest bloggers at 92.
-And at 94, he returned to the stage, delighting audiences at Culver City's Kirk Douglas Theater, with an autobiographical solo show called Before I Forget.
+And at 94, he returned to the stage, delighting audiences at Culver City's Kirk Douglas Theatre with an autobiographical solo show called Before I Forget.

 Douglas was the last great movie star of his generation.
-He outlived the likes of John Wayne, Gary Cooper, Henry Fonda, Cary Grant, Charlton Heston, his buddy Burt Lancaster — and younger audiences probably know him better as Michael Douglas' father than as a star in his own right.
-But he was a star, and for a long time, among the brightest in the Hollywood firmament.
+He outlived the likes of John Wayne, Gary Cooper, Henry Fonda, Cary Grant, Charlton Heston and his buddy Burt Lancaster — and younger audiences probably know him better as Michael Douglas' father than as a star in his own right.
+But he was a star and, for a long time, among the brightest in the Hollywood firmament.